fprime-bpf/bpf-prime/cmake/toolchain/README.md

 make && make install
 ```

 Our last dependency is the custom fork of LLVM we use to compile BPF programs.
+We'll also need to build this in the same way.
 ```bash
 cd llvm-project
 CC=clang CXX=clang++ cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_BUILD_TYPE=RelWithDebInfo -DLLVM_TARGETS_TO_BUILD=BPF\;RISCV -DLLVM_USE_LINKER=lld -DCMAKE_TOOLCHAIN_FILE=../../riscv.cmake -DHAVE_POSIX_REGEX=0 -DHAVE_STEADY_CLOCK=0 -DLLVM_DEFAULT_TARGET_TRIPLE=riscv64-oe-linux ../llvm